Valenzuela, Metro Manila: Local government

 Like other cities in the Philippines, Valenzuela is governed by a mayor and a vice mayor who are elected to three-year terms.
-The mayor is the executive head who leads the city's departments in the execution of city ordinances and delivery of public services.
+The mayor is the executive head who leads the city's departments in the execution of city ordinances and the delivery of public services.
 The vice mayor heads a legislative council that is composed of 14 members: six councilors from each of the city's two districts, and two ex officio offices held by the Association of Barangay Chairmen President as the barangay sector representative and the Sangguniang Kabataan Federation President as youth sector representative.
 The council is in charge of creating the city's policies in the form of ordinances and resolutions.

 The city is geographically part of, but not politically related to, the third district of Metro Manila.

 Elected officials

-The incumbent mayor and vice mayor of the city are Rexlon T. Gatchalian and Lorena C. Natividad-Borja, respectively.
+The incumbent mayor and vice mayor of the city are Weslie T. Gatchalian and Marlon Paulo D. Alejandrino, respectively.

 Court system and police

 The Supreme Court of the Philippines recognizes five regional trial courts and two metropolitan trial courts within Valenzuela that have an over-all jurisdiction in the populace of the city.

-The Valenzuela City Police Station (VCPS) is one of the four city police stations in the Northern Police District under the jurisdiction of the Nation Capital Region Police office.
-Today, there are more than 500 police officers working for the VCPS, which puts the police-residents ratio in the city at 1:16,000.
+The Valenzuela City Police Station (VCPS) is one of the four city police stations in the Northern Police District under the jurisdiction of the National Capital Region Police Office.
+Today, more than 500 police officers are working for the VCPS, which puts the police-residents ratio in the city at 1:16,000.

 In 2007, the Valenzuela City Peace and Order Council, of which the VCPS is a member, was hailed 2nd placer for the Best Peace and Order Council award that was conferred by the Department of the Interior and Local Government, the NCRPO, and the Manila Peace and Order Council.
 In 2012, the VCPS was cited by the NCRPO for having the best Women and Children Protection Desk in the metro.